Star Wars: Demolition: Setting

 The backstory of Star Wars: Demolition is that the Empire declares a ban on Jabba the Hutt's sport of podracing.
 To replace this lucrative enterprise, Jabba creates a more life-threatening contest where combatants fight to the death in or on vehicles.
 Several combatants enter the competition.
 Boba Fett enters, opting to use only his jetpack.
 Fellow bounty hunter and occasional partner Aurra Sing also enters, a swoop bike her vehicle of choice.
 Other opponents mount various forms of tanks, landspeeders, and even a rancor to compete in this battle to the death.

 Development

 Demolition was announced on April 14, 2000 via StarWars.com.
-It was developed by Luxoflux and published LucasArts.
+Luxoflux would develop the game while LucasArts would publish it, while in Europe the game would be co-published and distributed by Activision.
 Before its release it was known as Star Wars: Demolition Racer.
 This would later be shortened to Star Wars: Demolition.
-Luxoflux used the same game engine that powered both Vigilante 8 and its sequel Vigilante 8: Second Offense.
-It was initially announced as a PlayStation exclusive, but was rumors circled in July 2000 that the game would come to Dreamcast.
+Luxoflux used the same game engine that was used in Vigilante 8 and its sequel Vigilante 8: Second Offense.
+It was initially announced as a PlayStation exclusive; in July 2000 it was rumoured that the game would come to Dreamcast.
 This was confirmed the following month.
 It was released in November 2000 in North America on both systems.
 A European release followed in December 2000.